As Thanksgiving week begins, a couple of turkey nuggets...

 All western immigration systems are problematic, thanks mainly to chain migration.
 But, unlike Australia's or Canada's, America's now explicitly exists to favor the unskilled and ill-educated over high-value economic contributors.
 Or as Daniel Greenfield puts it:

-Which priority Obama has now formalized, with catastrophic consequences.
-Last Thursday he didn't just proclaim himself king, he proclaimed the rest of you guys peasants.
+Which will have catastrophic, transformative consequences.
+Last Thursday Obama didn't just proclaim himself king, he proclaimed the rest of you guys peasants.
 That's why it was necessary to do it a few days after the election - just to rub it in.

 Awwww, it's not just heartwarming, it's planet-cooling!

-On the other hand, if it all goes south for me, the chances of a denialist getting any babes behind bars seems pretty slim.
+On the other hand, if it all goes south for me, the chances of a denialist getting any babes on California's Denialist Row seems pretty slim.

 The Queen's representative and the highest-ranking Australian in the land would not have attended the speech had he known Obama was going to urinate all over Her Majesty's Government.
 The Prime Minister would have, quite rightly, advised Sir Peter not to be seen sitting through such a graceless provocation.
 But even such a basic courtesy Obama couldn't be bothered with.